zksdkjs/zk-landing/docs/sdk-guides/Merkle-Mina.md

 ---
 # Zk Merkle Tree for Mina

 Zero-Knowledge Merkle Tree implementation for Mina Protocol, powered by o1js.

 ⚠️ **Early Stage Project**: This package is under active development.
 APIs may change as we improve the implementation.

+🚧 🔄 **Not Released Yet**: This npm package is going through changes.
+If you need access to the codebase now, please contact us.
 ## Features

 - 🌳 ZK Merkle Tree with native Mina integration